How To Define Your Target Market

 Additionally, there are tools like SEMrush and Ahrefs that give you insights into the keywords that your competitors are targeting, the sites that are bringing in maximum traffic for them, the paid campaigns they are running, to name but a few.
 It is a good idea to take note of all the data relevant to your documented audience segment, in order to improve your messaging.

-For example, if you’re offering an app marketing suite.
-You run your competitor link for analysis on Ahrefs.
+For example, if you’re offering an app marketing suite, you could run your competitor link for analysis on Ahrefs.
 As you can see here in the screenshot, the tool points out their top performing pages and the content that they cover.
 Heading over to the pages, you can further gain insights into what messaging they use, what problems they are trying to address and optimize yours accordingly.

 4. Document your customer personas